Timeline: When You Should Care About the Delta Status, Sky Club Access Changes

 • You'll earn 1 MQD per $1 spent on Delta Vacations package bookings.

-• There will no longer be an MQD waiver for meeting a spending threshold on the Delta Platinum and Reserve credit cards.
+• There is no longer an MQD waiver for meeting a spending threshold on the Delta Platinum and Reserve credit cards.

-• There will be no path to earning MQDs for spending on the *delta skymiles gold card*.
+• There is no path to earning MQDs for spending on the *delta skymiles gold card*.

 • SkyMiles: 2 rollover MQMs = 1 SkyMile (i.e. 200,000 rollover MQMs would get you 100,000 SkyMiles)